Franchise Law FAQ

 If a client has substantial money damages that can be proven through the client’s financial records and that can be collected from a solvent franchisor, we may be willing to make a contingency arrangement.
 In these arrangements, clients pay out-of-pocket expenses.
 As a general rule, “substantial” damages means at least $250,000.

-A: Dady & Gardner has faced off against some of the world’s largest law firms with success.
+Dady & Gardner, P.A., has faced off against some of the world’s largest law firms with success.
 Our senior partners themselves are alumni of “mega-firms” and are comfortable dealing with them.

-A: First, Dady & Gardner, P.A. lawyers are admitted to practice in Minnesota and South Dakota.
+First, Dady & Gardner, P.A., lawyers are admitted to practice in Minnesota and South Dakota and federal courts around the country.
 If you live in a state where we are not admitted, we will make arrangements with local counsel, to the extent required by the rules, to work in that jurisdiction.
-Dady & Gardner lawyers have assisted clients all over the United States.
+Dady & Gardner, P.A., lawyers have assisted clients in all 50 states.

 We usually have a partner and a junior lawyer assigned to each case, so that someone is always available to assist you and answer your questions.
-We try to staff our cases in the most efficient way possible, so that we do not waste your valuable resources.
+We try to staff our cases in the most efficient way possible so that we do not waste your valuable resources.

-A: We do our best to help clients in emergency situations, and have been frequently successful.
+We do our best to help clients in emergency situations and have frequently been successful.
 If you have an emergency, you should call us right away—the single most important factor that hurts our clients in emergencies is their own delay.